Blood HbO2 and HbCO2 Dissociation Curves at Varied O2, CO2, pH, 2,3-DPG and Temperature Levels. Based directly on Dash et al. 2010 errata reprint.

 Download translated SBML version of model (if available):Information on SBML conversion in JSim

-- Matlab version of model (Right-click the link and choose "Save Link As..." to save the Matlab file to your computer)
+- Matlab version of model (zip file of model with small test file) (Right-click the link and choose "Save Link As..." to save the Matlab file to your computer)

 Dash RK and Bassingthwaighte JB.
 Erratum to: Blood HbO2 and HbCO2 dissociation curves at varied O2, CO2, pH, 2,3-DPG and Temperature Levels.
 Ann Biomed Eng 38(4): 1683-1701, 2010.
 Dash, R.K. and Bassingwaighte, J.B., Simultaneous Blood-Tissue Exchange of Oxygen, Carbon Dioxide, Bicarbonate, and Hydrogen Ion, Ann Biomed Eng, Vol 34:7 (Jul 2006) pp.1129-1148.